Yiju-Li/CV/README.md

 - An Engineering Degree[^6] and couple Engineer Internships[^7].

 ## A Future Scientist
+- My research interests are: (A) designing appropriate learning models and (B) applying them in engineering automation and other domains for good of society and scientific advancements.
+- I am currently working on my **first paper**, which focuses on utilizing Deep Neural Networks for prediction and classification of clinical problems using patients' genomic data.
+I am targeting the journal BMC Bioinformatics and plan to submit my manuscript by the end of this year.
+I anticipate its publication in early 2024.

 [^1]: The term *math competitions* mentioned here pertains to those preparing participants for the International Mathematical Olympiad (IMO), from local matches held in a small city named Chengdu to the American Invitational Mathematics Examination (AIME).
 Winning IMO was my childhood dream, but I ended up losing the opportunity to join the Team China because of study abroad(probably won't be selected anyway) and somehow I can't join Team USA as a Chinese.